-Many fine restaurants in Paris end the meal with a plate of French chocolate truffles.
+Parisians (along with most of the rest of us) adore dark chocolate and French chocolate truffles capture the best of this wonderfully decadent ingredient.
+Many of our fave restaurants in Paris end the meal with a plate of French chocolate truffles.
 It's these little things about meal that are long remembered.

 In a small heavy-bottom pan, bring the cream to a boil and reduce to about 2 tablespoons.
-Remove from the heat and stir in the Grand Marnier and 6 ounces of the chocolate pieces, save the remaining 3 ounces for tempering.
+Remove from the heat and stir in the Grand Marnier and 6 ounces of the chocolate pieces, saving the remaining 3 ounces for tempering.

 Scoop out chocolate with a spoon or a small melon baller and shape each piece into a 1-inch balls.
 They shouldn't be too perfect!
 Place the truffles on a baking sheet lined with parchment paper and return to the refrigerator for another hour.

-Now the truffles are ready to be dipped into the tempered chocolate sauce.
+After they are cooled, the truffles are ready to be dipped into the tempered chocolate sauce.

-How to Temper Chocolate Tempering is a method of heating and cooling chocolate for coating or dipping.
+Tempering is a method of heating and cooling chocolate for coating or dipping.
 Once tempered the chocolate will have a glossy finish and won't instantly melt in your hands.

 Grate or chop the remaining 3 ounces of chocolate.
 Place 2 ounces of the chocolate in the top pan of a double boiler.
-Melt it over hot, but not boiling, water, stirring constantly, until the chocolate reaches 115º F.
+Melt it over hot, but not boiling, water, stirring constantly, until the chocolate reaches 115° F.